KevKibe/Document-Interaction-using-OpenAI-and-Pinecone/README.md

 - The chatbot will process your query and provide an answer based on the content of the file.
 - Continue the conversation by entering additional queries.
 - Exit the conversatio by entering command `q`

+**:zap: I'm currently open for roles in Data Science, Machine Learning, NLP and Computer Vision.**